eic/epic-prod/docs/RECO/24.12.0/index.md

                 5x41 , Sub-directory or File Count:1
                     hiAcc , Sub-directory or File Count:32
         DVCS_ABCONV , Sub-directory or File Count:3
-            10x100 , Sub-directory or File Count:1214
+            10x100 , Sub-directory or File Count:1229
+            18x275 , Sub-directory or File Count:2365
+            5x41 , Sub-directory or File Count:2338
+        TCS_ABCONV , Sub-directory or File Count:2
-            18x275 , Sub-directory or File Count:2286
+            18x275 , Sub-directory or File Count:2
+                hel_minus , Sub-directory or File Count:1249
+                hel_plus , Sub-directory or File Count:1052
-            5x41 , Sub-directory or File Count:2327
+            5x41 , Sub-directory or File Count:2
+                hel_minus , Sub-directory or File Count:176
+                hel_plus , Sub-directory or File Count:92
     SINGLE , Sub-directory or File Count:9
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:16
             10GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:194
+                3to50deg , Sub-directory or File Count:195
             1GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:42
             200MeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:16
             20GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:331
+                3to50deg , Sub-directory or File Count:333
             2GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:55
             500MeV , Sub-directory or File Count:1